The Coffee Shop (New York City): Closure

 In mid-2018, the restaurant's owners announced it would close in October 2018.
 It is one of several restaurants on Union Square that have closed due to rising rents.
+The restaurant hosted a final party before its closure.
+Portions of the space formerly occupied by the restaurant were rented to a Chase Bank branch and a location of the vegan food chain By Chloe.